Improving Designer Workflow with Design System

 Guideline 1.2 - usage guideline

-I can’t share the concept designs themselves, but the difference the design system made was obvious.
 Once we started using system assets, things just felt more consistent.
 For example, colors were unified and the number of random hex codes floating around dropped way down.
 It also made our mockups so much easier to maintain, since updates could be applied quickly and carried across all designs without extra work.

 Impact 1.1 - consistent color usage